Flutterwave/Python-v2/README.md

 <br>

 ### ```.charge(payload)```
-This is called to start an Ghana mobile money transaction.
+This is called to start a Ugandan mobile money transaction.
 The payload should be a dictionary containing account information.
 It should have the parameters:

 * ```amount```,